- 579,520 hits

 Please Share this post

 Before I was diagnosed with cancer, my relationship with my health was fairly distant.
 I had minor irritants that seemed to come back now and then, nothing that was going to kill me.
 So I just put up with most of it and time was frequently a good healer.
 Occasionally, I would use medicine to speed up the healing or ask a doctor for advice.
 Even leading up to my diagnosis, this was my strategy despite some strange things going on.
 Luckily for me, the ‘system’ picked up something suspicious and I am where I am today.
-It’s amazing to think a cancer can grow inside you for years without a grand announcement.
+It’s amazing to think a cancer can grow inside you for years causing a lot of damage but without a grand announcement.

 Following diagnosis, I got quite a lot of attention in the first 2 or 3 years as I went through various surgical and other types of treatment, and I eventually earned the accolade of ‘stable’.
 Not cured, not in remission, not totally free of disease, just ‘stable‘.
 I guess I’m one of millions of people who now have a condition to live with for the rest of their life.

-But I haven’t really been left alone, I have meetings with my specialists every 6 months plus surveillance testing.
+But I haven’t really been left alone, I have meetings with my specialists every 6 months plus routine surveillance testing.
 I have my GP (PCP) on tap via same day appointments.
 Thankfully, my tumours are slow growers and the biochemistry results that check their growth and function have been normal for some years now.
 I also have my specialists’ telephone numbers in the event of an emergency.
 The other great thing is that I’m lucky to have a direct line to a specialist Neuroendocrine Cancer Nurse for routine stuff.
-So I can sit back and relax, right? ……… Sounds good but not really.
+So I can sit back and relax, right? ……… Sounds good but not really the whole story.

 I’m in tune with my body